abburi-prog/employee-attendance-management-system-225195/employee_attendence_frontend/SUPABASE.md

     create policy "Users can view own profile" on public.profiles for select using (auth.uid() = id);
   end if;

+  if not exists (
+    select 1 from pg_policies where schemaname = 'public' and tablename = 'profiles' and policyname = 'Users can update own profile'
+  ) then
+    create policy "Users can update own profile" on public.profiles for update using (auth.uid() = id);
+  end if;
 end $$;
 ```